Easter bread: Casatiello

 Casatiello (casatiéllo; casatello) is a leavened savory bread originating from Naples prepared during the Easter period.
 Its basic ingredients are flour, lard, cheese, salami, cracklings, eggs and black pepper.
 The bread's name derives probably from the Neapolitan word caso (Italian: cacio, 'cheese', hence casatiello), an ingredient that is part of its dough.

-Colomba di Pasqua
+Colomba pasquale

 Colomba pasquale or colomba di Pasqua (lit.
 'Easter dove') is an Italian traditional Easter bread, the Easter counterpart of the two well-known Italian Christmas desserts, panettone and pandoro.
-The dough for the colomba is made in a similar manner to panettone, with flour, eggs, sugar, natural yeast and butter; unlike panettone, it usually contains candied peel and no raisins.
-The dough is then fashioned into a dove shape (colomba in Italian) and finally is topped with pearl sugar and almonds before being baked.
+The dough for the colomba pasquale is made in a similar manner to panettone, with flour, eggs, sugar, natural yeast and butter; unlike panettone, it usually contains candied peel and no raisins.
+The dough is then fashioned into a dove (colomba in Italian) shape and finally is topped with pearl sugar and almonds before being baked.
 Some manufacturers produce other versions including a popular bread topped with chocolate.
-The colomba was commercialised by the Milanese baker and businessman Angelo Motta as an Easter version of the Christmas speciality panettone that Motta foods were producing.
+The colomba pasquale was commercialised by the Milanese baker and businessman Angelo Motta as an Easter version of the Christmas speciality panettone that Motta foods were producing.